ERMI-Software/ermi-file-format/ERMI Intergration Guide.md

 Like sources, ERMI can push results into a client managed S3 bucket, or clients can pull results from a ERMI managed S3 bucket or Google Drive account.

-Each set of results consists of a report and a collection of machine readable files. **please note the machine readable files contain additional data which is not in the report**
+Each set of results consists of a report and a collection of machine readable files. **The machine readable files contain additional data which is not in the report** If a machine readable report is needed, please contact us.

 ### i.
 Human Readable Report